RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 radiologist to critically review MRI/CT imaging.

-Once the protocol and study related documentation was designed and
+Once the protocol and study-related documentation were designed and

 clinical sites in preparing IRB submissions.
 In addition, RQMIS